This article was updated on June 15, 2024

-It serves as a shared source of truth that product owners can utilize to outline the vision, future product functionality, priorities, progress, and new features that will be released.
-The product roadmap really sets the bar for communication, and in agile product development, it offers crucial context for the day-to-day work of the team.
+Product roadmaps serve as a shared source of truth that product owners can use to outline the vision, future product functionality, priorities, progress, and new features that will be released.
+It should really set the bar for communication, and in agile product development, it offers crucial context for the day-to-day work of the team.

 But should you make the change?

 Let’s unpack the problems with feature-driven product roadmaps, and why more teams are focusing on outcomes.
-Ultimately, we’ll dive into how adopting an outcome-driven mindset can make your product roadmap work better, bring more focus, and communicate more effectively with stakeholders…
+Ultimately, we’ll dive into how adopting an outcome-driven mindset can make your product roadmap work more effectively, bring more focus, and communicate more effectively with stakeholders…

 Problems with feature-driven product roadmaps